CIRADA-Tools/FRion/docs/source/index.rst

 going into the code directory, then running ``pip install -e .``.
 This will install the package to the Python packages directory.

-RMextract must be installed seperately (it has issues with pip -- it will crash if numpy is not already installed).
-This can be done be running ``pip install -r docs/requirements2.txt``.
+RMextract must be installed seperately it.
+It is now available through pip, using ``pip install RMextract``, but this will try to install casacore as a dependency. casacore can be difficult to install on some systems, so if this causes a problem you can install it without casacore by using ``pip install --no-deps RMextract``. casacore is not required: if casacore is not installed, RMextract will use the ephem package instead, which installs automatically with FRion.

 It should then
-be importable using the statements ``import FRion.predict as predict`` and ``import FRion.correct as correct``.
+be importable using the statements ``import FRion.predict as predict`` and ``import FRion.correct as correct``, or runable on the terminal with the commands ``frion_predict`` and ``frion_correct``.